ElMahroussLogic/ml-dev/ReadMe.md

 btb build.json
 ```

-You can now use the programs.
+You can now use the DLLs.

 ###### Copyright ZKA Technologies, all rights reserved.